mainmatter/mainmatter.com/workshops/_posts/2016-12-17-ember-data-basics.md

     item_type: lecture
     start_time: '14:15'
     duration: 45
+  - title: 'Exercise: Building Serializers for Awful JSON'
+    description: I've added some new features to the apps we wrote adapters for, earlier today.
+The JSON for these new records doesn't align well with what ember-data expects to see by default.
+Split up into teams, and work together to massage this JSON until all tests pass.
+Each group will present their solution to the rest of the workshop.
+    item_type: exercise
+    start_time: '15:00'
+    duration: 60
 - title: The Store
   description: 'Ember-data''s store is the main API surface that developers interact
     with, in order to initiate requests for data. '
   duration: 60
   agenda_items:
+  - title: Peek, Fetch or Find
+    description: We'll explore these three ways of retrieving data from the ember-data's store, providing practical real-world use cases for each.
+    item_type: lecture
+    start_time: '16:00'
+    duration: 30
   - title: Fastboot's Shoebox
     description: Ember Fastboot, the framework's server-side rendering technology, comes with a feature called the shoebox store whereby JSON data can be embedded